phsimo/MaxHeap/README.md

 # MaxHeap
-Repository for my Max Heap Class
+Notes for my MaxHeap Class
 ## Introduction.
 A priority queue is an  data type where each element has a "priority" associated with it.
 In a priority queue, an element with high priority is served before an element with low priority.
 If two elements have the same priority, they are served according to their order in the queue.